nestauk/svizzle/packages/components/mapbox/README.md

 	- dispatch events when:
 		- hovering/touching features on the map
 		- entering/leaving the map
-- Custom controls can obtain the mapbox instance through `getContext`
+- Custom controls can obtain the mapbox instance through `getContext('MapBox')`
+- You can also get the projection function from the Svelte context.
+Note that this value changes only once but because it is accessible after the context is initially set it must use a store to enable reactivity in child layers.
 - Provides stores for the bounding box and zoom level
 - Pass event handlers for Mapbox's events
 - Can enable/disable scale and zoom controls through properties